Slack apps can use interactive features to achieve much more than just one-way communication.

 An injection of interactivity can invite and inspire action (and reaction).
 Best of all, users never have to depart from the comfort of Slack to get things done.

-The Events API sends a push to Slack apps whenever one of possible events occurs in Slack.
-The receipt of one of these event pushes could trigger some interaction response by an app.
+The Events API can send a push to Slack apps whenever a specific event occur in Slack.
+The receipt of one of these event pushes can trigger some interaction response by an app.

 For example, the

 app_mention event sends a push when an app is mentioned by someone in a conversation.
-The app could then respond with a message to continue the workflow in the same conversation.
+The app could then respond with a message.

-An app's reaction to an interaction can take on many forms too, ranging from doing nothing at all, to performing one of the many API functions available to Slack apps.
-There are countless possibilities.
+An app's reaction to an interaction can take on many forms, ranging from doing nothing at all, to performing one of the many API functions available to Slack apps.

-Read our guide to planning your Slack app for some interactivity inspiration and learn our recommendations for building great interactions.
+Read our guide to designing your Slack app for some interactivity inspiration.

 An interactive message could be published in response to a schedule, and a button within that message could be clicked to continue a workflow.